Solvency-Labs/NiceTry/README.md

 ECDSA and WOTS+C account/module work remains under `other-implementations/` for comparison and regression tests.

-Frame-transaction work is split into `FrameAccount` plus an opcode/runtime adapter task.
+Frame transactions related work is split into `FrameAccount` plus an opcode/runtime adapter task.
 The account logic is present; the EIP-8141 opcode bridge is still deliberately abstract.